 • advisory fees,

-• technical expert assessments,
+• technical assessments,

 • possible brokerage fees.